Which place is cheaper, Florence or Brussels?

 The autumn attracts plenty of travelers to both Brussels and Florence.
 Most visitors come to Brussels for the city's sights and attractions and the shopping scene during these months.
 Furthermore, the autumn months attract visitors to Florence because of the shopping scene and the natural beauty of the area.

 In October, Brussels is generally cooler than Florence.
-Temperatures in Brussels average around 12°C (54°F), and Florence stays around 16°C (61°F).
+Daily temperatures in Brussels average around 12°C (54°F), and Florence fluctuates around 16°C (61°F).

 Brussels usually receives less sunshine than Florence during autumn.
-At this time of the year, Brussels gets 114 hours of sunny skies, while Florence receives 177 hours of full sun.
+Brussels gets 114 hours of sunny skies, while Florence receives 177 hours of full sun in the autumn.

 In October, Brussels usually receives less rain than Florence.
-At this time of the year, Brussels gets 70 mm (2.8 in) of rain, while Florence receives 96 mm (3.8 in) of rain.
+Brussels gets 70 mm (2.8 in) of rain, while Florence receives 96 mm (3.8 in) of rain each month for the autumn.

 The winter brings many poeple to Brussels as well as Florence.
 The winter months attract visitors to Brussels because of the museums, the shopping scene, and the cuisine.
 Additionally, the museums, the shopping scene, and the cuisine are the main draw to Florence this time of year.

 The weather in Brussels can be very cold.
 Brussels is much colder than Florence in the winter.
-The temperature in Brussels is usually 3°C (38°F) in January, and Florence stays around 7°C (45°F).
+The daily temperature in Brussels averages around 3°C (38°F) in January, and Florence fluctuates around 7°C (45°F).

 In the winter, Brussels often gets less sunshine than Florence.
 Brussels gets 49 hours of sunny skies this time of year, while Florence receives 105 hours of full sun.